gramaziokohler/radii_docs/docs/tutorial/Viewer_PC/documentation_rst/5_World.rst

 Point near size   Increases point sizes near you
 ================  =======================================

-*Note:* point clouds are disabled in IOS/Android viewers because they require a lot of computing power
+*Note:* Point Clouds are disabled in IOS/Android viewers because they require a lot of computing power

 4. **Weather**